 As of today, June 8th, the Video Update we provided last week is still accurate.
 Check out the video Covid-19 Hawaii UPDATE.
 Want the latest updates on Covid-19 in Hawaii?
 Subscribe to our YouTube Channel.

 As of June 8th – Hawaii is in the “Act with Care” Stage

-June 5th was an important day for local restaurants in Hawaii, as they were allowed to reopen.
-As long as you are at your table you are allowed to take off your face mask.
+Local restaurants are now going to be able to reopen, as announced on June 5th.
+You can take your face mask off while you are at your table.
 While walking through the restaurant you have to keep your face mask on.
-You were not allowed to stand by the bar or walk around the restaurant without a face mask.
+You cannot stand by the bar or walk around when in the restaurant without a face mask.